peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Academic Performance

 ## Project Experiences
-* CPU Processor Design Based on RISC-V Instruction Set (Single core, five-stage pipeline, 64 bit)
+* CPU Processor Design Based on RISC-V Instruction Set (single core, five-stage pipeline, 64bit)
 ## Student work
 * Minister of Technology Department in the Science and Technology Association
   - The main work is to carry out technical training courses, lectures on competition activities, competition experience sharing sessions and